heraldofortuna/html-css-cheatsheet-starting/README.md

 In our example site, we used tables with columns for:

-a) The tag or attribute name.
+- The tag or attribute name.
-b) The actual formatted tag.
+- The actual formatted tag.
-c) A description of what to use the tag for.
+- A description of what to use the tag for.
-d) You can use these same columns or choose your own.
+- You can use these same columns or choose your own.

 Your site should utilize a custom color scheme.
 You can use any of the named CSS colors.